cadtexas/intro-to-java/README.md

 ## Installing Java and Eclipse

-Eclipse is Integrated Development Environment where we will be writing our Java code.
+Eclipse is the Integrated Development Environment (IDE) where we will be writing our Java code.

 ### Windows